Skip to content

 agr add -g anthropics/skills/frontend-design

-agr add kasperjunge/commit kasperjunge/pr
+agr add vercel-labs/agent-browser/agent-browser anthropics/skills/pdf

 agr add ./my-skill